CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251026110743.png)

 with service principles user need to manage credentials, key, api and all but with managed identities azure will do everything.
+But service principles can be used for external services but managed principles is for azure services..

+Device Ident